anikhofficial/Employee-CRUD-App-by-Flutter/README.md

-Here's a template for a `README.md` file that includes a section for a video demonstration of your app.
-You can customize the video link and any other details as needed:

----

 # Employee CRUD App

 This is a Flutter CRUD app for managing employees, built with local SQLite (Sqflite) database for offline storage.
 The app allows users to add, view, edit, and delete employee records with the following fields: